3/6/2025

 Michael Glenn

 Hey, good morning.
-Just maybe a couple of questions for me.
-So you gave some outlook, some outlook commentary for the elevator segment in North America.
-I'm just wondering if you can give some thoughts on the stair lift outlook in North America, industry level type numbers in terms of what we should think about for industry organic growth in 2025.
+Just maybe a couple questions for me.
+So you gave some outlook commentary for the elevator segment in North America.
+I'm just wondering if you can give some thoughts on the stairlift outlook in North America, industry-level type numbers in terms of what we should think about for industry organic growth in 2025?

 speaker

-Okay, now, for sure we don't really disclose it for products.
+Again, unfortunately, we don't really disclose it for products.
 For sure, the food family, we're targeting approximately 8% growth.
-So, but definitely stair lift, this is an area that since we brought back the manufacturing from Europe, North America, early time are fantastic.
+But definitely stairlift, this is an area that since we brought back the manufacturing from Europe, North America, Early time are fantastic.
 If you want a straight stair lift, I ship it the same day or within 24 hours.
-A straight stair lift early time is like five days.
-So I think we are in a very good position with our manufacturing, but definitely this is something and we hope that we can continue to grow.
-But again, if you look at new products, the LUMO, again, the stuff from scratch, we have a fantastic growth.
-But plus it's a mixed bag.
-One product goes a bit, not as good, the other one goes better, but the success of SAVERA is at the diversity.
+A curved stair lift early time is like five days.
+So I think we're in a very good position with our manufacturing, but the efficiency is something, and we hope that we can continue to grow.
+But again, if you look at the new product, the Luma, again, they start from scratch.
+They have a fantastic growth.
+But for us, it's a mixed bag.
+One product goes a bit not as good.
+The other one goes better.
+But the success of Savera is in the diversity, right?

 speaker